smuellerd/pepquery/docs/source/standalone.rst

 To use the standalone version of PepQuery2, first install it on your computer:

 You must have Java 1.8 or newer installed.
-To check your java version please open your terminal application and run the following command:
+To check your java version please open your terminal application and run the following command.
+If you do not have Java installed, follow these `instructions <https://www.java.com/en/download/help/download_options.html>`_.

 .. code-block:: console